A topic from the subject of Physical Chemistry in Chemistry.

 Kinetic Theory of Gases

-• Gases are composed of tiny particles that are in constant, random motion.
+• Gases are composed of a large number of tiny particles (atoms or molecules) that are in constant, random motion.

-• The average kinetic energy of the particles of a gas is proportional to the absolute temperature of the gas.
+• The volume of the individual gas particles is negligible compared to the total volume of the gas.

-• The volume of a gas is determined by the number of gas particles and the temperature of the gas.
+• The average kinetic energy of the gas particles is directly proportional to the absolute temperature (in Kelvin) of the gas.

 Experiment Title: Investigating the Kinetic Theory of Gases